flo-stilz/Paper-Classification/README.md

 ## Results
-To reproduce my results I provide the following commands along with the results.
+To reproduce my results I provide the following commands along with the results for the best models for each of the three tasks.

 <table>
     <col>